-I became interested in contemporary dance after being a participant in Tino Sehgal’s installation THESE ASSOCIATIONS at Tate Turbine Hall in 2012.
-This brilliant piece of art consisted of around 50 people at any one time moving around that huge space, walking, running, playing games, configuring in different patterns, chanting – and breaking away from the pack to tell stories to people.
+I became interested in contemporary dance after being a participant in Tino Sehgal’s installation THESE ASSOCIATIONS at Tate Turbine Hall in 2012 and afterwards working on a Nearly Dance piece with dancer and choreographer Jia-Yu Corti.
+THESE ASSOCIATIONS was a brilliant piece of art consisted of around 50 people at any one time moving around that huge space, walking, running, playing games, configuring in different patterns, chanting – and breaking away from the pack to tell stories to people.
 Many of my fellow participants were dancers of different kinds, and after the show was over I began going to dance performances by people I’d got to know, like Janine Harrington whose ‘Screensaver’ project still fascinates me; and brilliant dance companies such as Nora and Edifice (whose ‘Salome’ was one of the last performances I saw before lockdown).
 I also worked on a Nearly event at Chisenhale Dance with the dancer and choreographer Jia-Yu Corti and began to realise that those trained in conventions of dance are also keen to explore everyday movement and constraints which lead to more original moves.

-When the time came I signed up for an over Sixties dance class at City Lit led by Anne-Gaelle Thuriot and then Francis Angol.
+When the time came I signed up for an over Sixties dance class at City Lit led by Anne-Gaelle Thuriot and then Francis Angol, both wonderful teachers and dancers.
 Freed from the self-consciousness of being surrounded by lithe young dancers, I could concentrate on working with a lovely group of older students.
 My aim wasn’t to learn dance moves, rather to explore how my body moves and the idea of choreography.
 I discovered Small Dance, performances made of tiny movements of the hands or face, and Pedestrian Dance, developed out of walking about.
+After lockdown I discovered Simona Scotto who had set up a webinar-style morning warm up session which kept me sane and supple through pandemic strangeness.
 As a Nearly Dancer, I’m not pretending to be the real thing, but experimenting with what i can make from filming my own movements.
 In June George Sleightholme, an amazing musician with whom I improvised when we were both members of Academy Inegales, sent out 4 short clarinet pieces asking for responses of different kinds.
 I worked on these movies to go with them, made during lockdown and either side of my operation for bowel cancer.

-This piece of music by Alistair McEachern led me to write a longer song, Everybody’s Doing Zoom.
+This piece of movement to music by Alistair McEachern led me to write a longer song, Everybody’s Doing Zoom.